vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 The Dāsas or Dasyus are also made into enemies of the gods, though, like the Panis, their primitive function was doubtless different; in their case it probably was that of aborigines, who opposed the Aryan advance, though Hillebrandt changes them into Dahae.
 That in many cases historic men may be meant when Dāsas are overthrown, is true; but gods of the defeated aborigines may also be denoted, and more generally powers of the air opposed to the gods: Dasyus seek to scale heaven,?
 Indra vanquishes them from birth,8 he wins the sun and waters after defeating them, a Dasa is husband of the waters, 10 and the Dāsas have seven autumnal forts, doubtless in the air, not on the steppes.

-Of the individual names of the enemies of the gods Vṛtra ranks first; he is a serpent with power over the lightning, mist, hail, and thunder, when he wars with Indra; his mother is Dânu, apparently the stream or the waters of heaven, but he bears that name himself as well as Danava, offspring of Dănu.
+Of the individual names of the enemies of the gods Vṛtra ranks first; he is a serpent with power over the lightning, mist, hail, and thunder, when he wars with Indra; his mother is Dânu, apparently the stream or the waters of heaven, but he bears that name himself as well as Danava, offspring of Dānu.
 His abode is hidden in the waters, but is also on a summit or on lofty heights, which suggest the waters of the air.
 He is by name the encompasser of the waters, rather than the holder back by congealing them: the cloud mountain is, therefore, said to be within his belly.
 He has ninety-nine forts which Indra shatters as he slays him.
 From the single Vṛtra the Vedic conception, as often, produces many Vṛtras, and we find also the plural used of foes who must be clearly human, perhaps, however, never without a sub-reference to Vṛtra, though, as the neuter is used in this way, it may be that the use is not simply a direct generalization of Vṛtra as a demon.
 The Brāhmaṇas, which tell many 1 TS. ii.
 4. 3; MS. ii.
 1. 11.

 * Op. cit. i.
 95 ; (Kl.
 Ausg.), pp. 96 f.

-* ÇB. xiii.
+* ŚB. xiii.
 4. 8.
 11.

 * TB. i.
 1. 2.
 4-6; Eggeling, SBE. xii, 286.